PALTC25 Annual Conference Recordings

 Rossana Lau-Ng, MD, MBA, CMD

-Rossana Lau-Ng, MD, MBA, CMD, is a geriatrician and clinician educator who practices in post-acute and long-term care.
-She has a scholarly interest in interprofessional collaboration, addressing health inequities and the care of older adults with substance use disorder through education in skilled nursing facilities.
-She was awarded the HRSA-funded Geriatric Academic Career Award in 2019, and despite the pandemic, has successfully promoted and taught geriatric principles to interprofessional learners in nursing homes on the care of patients with opioid use disorder.
-She is the Medical Director of the Nursing Home Program at the Section of Geriatrics, Boston Medical Center and Boston University Chobanian & Avedisian School of Medicine.
-She is one of the founding members of the Decanter Program at Boston Medical Center, working with an interprofessional team addressing social determinants of health by identifying uninsured or underinsured patients in the hospital with skilled nursing and therapy needs, and transitioning them to post-acute care facilities.
+Rossana Lau-Ng, MD, MBA, CMD is an Assistant Professor of Medicine at Boston Medical Center.
+She is a geriatrician and clinician educator who practices in post-acute and long-term care.
+She was awarded the HRSA Geriatric Academic Career Award in 2019 and has successfully promoted, taught, and published on the care of patients with substance use disorder in skilled nursing facilities.
+She is one of founding members of the Decanter Program at Boston Medical Center, addressing social determinants of health by identifying uninsured or underinsured patients in the hospital with skilled needs and transitioning them to post-acute care facilities.

 • Contains 7 Component(s), Includes Credits